-The reports indicate that the overall compliance rate is 97.8%.
-However, the change in the compliance rate for this year is due to the change in the number of issuers, i.e., as in the previous three years, one company stated to be obligated to explain due to not regulating in detail the competences of the board of directors of the company in the articles of association.
+The reports indicate that the overall compliance rate is 97.5%.
+As in the previous two years, one company stated to be obligated to explain due to not regulating in detail the competences of the board of directors of the company in the articles of association.